 Annual Breach Condition Evaluation.
-Alternative 3 requires long-term monitoring to evaluate if the changes in breach conditions alter potential flooding risks.
-Monitoring methods to determine the cross-sectional area of the breach include bathymetric surveys, monitoring tide gage data, and monitoring the breach shoreline.
-The location of the breach and the cross-sectional area would be monitored at least once a year and the monitoring data would be used to prepare an annual breach monitoring report.
+Alternative 3 requires ongoing long-term monitoring to evaluate if the changes in breach conditions alter potential flooding risks.
+Monitoring methods to determine the cross-sectional area of the breach include monitoring the breach shoreline, bathymetric surveys, and monitoring tide gauge data.
+The location of the breach would be monitored monthly; the cross-sectional area would be monitored at least once a year, unless events such as a storm or review of data indicate a need for more frequent monitoring; and tide gauge data would be reviewed annually.
+These data would be used to prepare an annual breach monitoring report.